Position

 How to earn more as a Regulatory Coordinator?

 A Regulatory Coordinator plays a key role in ensuring that companies follow all necessary laws and regulations.
 This job can be rewarding, both in terms of job satisfaction and salary.
-To earn more in this role, consider these important factors.
+To earn more in this role, consider the following factors:

 How's the job market for a Regulatory Coordinator in the US?